Manta-Network/docs/docs/guides/MantaPay.md

    </div>
    <br/>

-   Finally, polkadot.js will prompt you to approve the transfer and, then publish it to the Dolphin blockchain.
+   Finally, polkadot.js will prompt you to approve the transfer and, then publish it to the Calamari blockchain.

    <br/>
     <div style={{textAlign: 'center'}}>